Soul of the Balkans

 Today we travel to Kruje, a medieval town located northwest of Tirana which was the capital of the first autonomous Albanian state in the Middle Ages.
 We will enjoy a tour of the city including the Kruje Castle before returning to Tirana for our final night.

-This morning we board a flight to Istanbul where we connect with our flight to Singapore.
+This morning we board a flight to Rome where we connect with our flight to Dubai.

 Connect with the flight to our chosen Australian city.